Stoyan83/Threes-Dice-Game/README.md

 # Threes-Dice-Game
-Python console game Dice of threes
+Python console game Dice of threes. <br/>
 Writen at the very beginning of my learning, back then DRY principle was a stranger to me.